obiyoag/track_contents/track4.md

     grid-column: text;
   }
 ---

 ## Motivation
-{% include figure.liquid loading="eager" path="/assets/img/myops.png" class="img-fluid" zoomable=true caption="**Figure 1.** Myocardial pathology segmentation and its challenges. **(A) Myocardial Pathology Segmentation**: Scar and edema regions are marked in green and yellow, respectively. **(B) Challenges of Myocardial Pathology Segmentation**: The challenges include multi-center data, missing sequences, and misalignments in multi-sequence CMR images." %}
+{% include figure.liquid loading="eager" path="/assets/img/myops.png" class="img-fluid" zoomable=true caption="Figure 1.
+Myocardial pathology segmentation and its challenges.
+(A) Myocardial Pathology Segmentation: Scar and edema regions are marked in green and yellow, respectively.
+(B) Challenges of Myocardial Pathology Segmentation: The challenges include multi-center data, missing sequences, and misalignments in multi-sequence CMR images." %}

 Myocardial infarction (MI) is a major cause of mortality and disability worldwide.
 Assessment of myocardial viability is essential in the diagnosis and treatment management of MI patients <d-cite key="myops1"></d-cite>.
 Multi-sequence cardiac magnetic resonance (MS-CMR) images can provide valuable myocardial pathology information, which is important for the diagnosis and treatment management of patients.
 As shown in Figure 1 (A), balanced steady-state free precession (bSSFP) cine sequences present clear anatomical boundaries, while late gadolinium enhancement (LGE) and T2-weighted (T2) CMR sequences visualize myocardial scar and edema of MI, respectively.